Vocal Warm-Ups for Better Singing and a Bigger Range

 One of the biggest mistake singers make is the way they warm up their voices.
 I've seen this happen for 35 years with vocalists from all genres and styles.
 Singers who sing for a living absolutely must warm up their voices properly.
 The success of the show or recording session depends on what type of warm-ups are used.

 Therefore, the best step you can take is to learn what the most effective warm-ups for singers and vocalists are and make it a habit to always warm up your voice.
+Just make sure every warm up constructed for your distinct voice.

 Sing With A Rich, Full Tone